 Make two sowings two weeks apart in mid to late summer, the soil should be moist, if there has been a hot dry summer water the site well about a week before sowing and then again just before sowing so that the soil is moist.

-Spring cabbage can either be sown in a seedbed or in the permanent bed.
-Which ever you choose rake the soil to a fine tilth and created drills that are 1.5cm (½ inch) deep.
-In the seed bed leave 15cm (6 inch) between the rows.
-In the permanent bed the rows should be 45cm (18 inch) apart if you are going for hearted cabbage, or 30cm (12 inch) for spring greens.
-Aim for no more than 8 seeds per 30cm (12 inch).
+Spring cabbage can either be sown in a seedbed or directly in the permanent bed.
+Whichever you choose rake the soil to a fine tilth and created drills that are 1.5cm (½ inch) deep.
+In the seedbed leave 15cm (6 inches) between the rows.
+In the permanent bed, the rows should be 45cm (18 inches) apart if you are going for hearted cabbages or 30cm (12 inches) for spring greens.
+Aim for no more than 8 seeds per 30cm (12 inches).

-In the permanent bed thin out the seedlings as soon as they are large enough to handling, leaving 30cm (12 inch) between the plants for spring greens and 45cm (18 inch) for hearted cabbages.
+In the permanent bed thin out the seedlings as soon as they are large enough to handling, leaving 30cm (12 inches) between the plants for spring greens and 45cm (18 inches) for hearted cabbages.

-Unlike the other types, spring cabbage do not need applications of fertilizers etc. as this would cause the plants to bolt in the spring.
-The only time a fertilizer should be applied is if the plants have been stopped by severe winter weather when an application of quick acting nitrogenous fertilizer will give them the boost they need to produce a good crop.
+Unlike the other types, spring cabbages do not need applications of fertilizers etc. as this would cause the plants to bolt in the spring.
+The only time a fertilizer should be applied is if the plants have been stopped by severe winter weather when an application of quick-acting nitrogenous fertilizer will give them the boost they need to produce a good crop.

 The hearted plant should be ready in late spring and can be harvested by either lifting with a fork and then removing the heart, or if you are not clearing the ground for another crop you may want to cut the heart from the stem leaving the roots in the ground, these will then produce a second or even third crop of spring greens.

-You should now have enough information on how to grow cabbages, to be able to grow them to get a good fresh supply the whole year round.
+You should now have enough information on how to grow cabbages, to be able to grow them to get a good fresh supply throughout the whole year.